 This card lets you redeem for statement credits at a rate of one cent per point.
 It does charge a $95 annual fee, but the first 12 months are waived.
 Finally, the Capital One® Spark® Cash for Business doesn’t charge any foreign transaction fees on purchases made outside the United States.

 Please Note: The Capital One® Spark® Cash for Business is currently unavailable through our site.

 Best Strategy with the Ink Business Unlimited℠ Credit Card: Pair it with a Chase Travel Card

 If you want to earn a flat 1.5% on all your business expenses but also want to travel, your best bet is pairing the Ink Business Unlimited℠ Credit Card with a Chase travel card.
 One option to consider is the Chase Sapphire Preferred® Card.
-This card lets you earn 2x points on travel and dining and 1 points per $1 spent on all other purchases.
-It comes with a $95 annual fee, but that fee is waived the first year.
+This card lets you earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.

 Once you have both cards, you can pool them in one account for 1:1 transfers to Chase travel partners.

 The Ink Business Unlimited℠ Credit Card is hard to beat if you want to earn a flat rate of rewards without much work.
 And since it doesn’t charge an annual fee, this card is a no-brainer if you want to earn cash-back without a lot of work.

 Still, there are plenty of other business cards out there to consider.
 Before you sign up for a card to earn rewards on all your business expenses, make sure to compare all the options and find the best one for your business spending style and needs.